dotnet/docs/docs/csharp/language-reference/operators/patterns.md

 ## Positional pattern

-Beginning with C# 8.0, you use a *positional pattern* to deconstruct an expression result and match the resulting values against the corresponding nested patterns, as the following example shows:
+You use a *positional pattern* to deconstruct an expression result and match the resulting values against the corresponding nested patterns, as the following example shows:

 :::code language="csharp" source="snippets/patterns/PositionalPattern.cs" id="BasicExample":::